UBC-Thunderbots/Software/docs/getting-started.md

         - `[--run_blue | --run_yellow]` indicate which FullSystem to run
         - `[--run_diagnostics]` indicates if diagnostics should be loaded as well
       - If FullSystem is running, the robots receive input from the AI
-      - If Diagnostics is enabled, the robots can also receive input from Manual controls or XBox controls
+      - If Diagnostics is enabled, the robots can also receive input from Manual controls or Xbox controls
-      - This mode allows us to test and debug the robots by setting each robot's input to be either AI, Manual Control or XBox Control
+      - This mode allows us to test and debug the robots by setting each robot's input to be either AI, Manual Control or Xbox Control
       - Control mode for each robot can be set with each one's drop down menu in the Robot View widget

     - If we want to run it with real robots: